casper-network/docs-redux/condor/transactions.md

 Transactions may be either 'native' or 'WASM':

-- Native transactions are those that interact with system contracts such as mint and/or auction.
+- Native transactions are those that interact with system contracts such as `mint` and/or `auction`.
 They do not require any Web Assembly(WASM) payload to be constructed,  are normally compact in size, and are processed directly on the metal, i.e. host-side.

 - Web Assembly(WASM) transactions are those that interact with the system via either on-chain smart contracts or session logic.
 All such interactions are based upon user-defined WASM binaries, and are executed within one of the node's supported virtual machines.